willwillsiii/HiPi/README.md

 # HiPi
-A TTS library intended to greet visitors when a motion sensor is tripped.
+A TTS package intended to greet visitors when a motion sensor is tripped.